These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 A. Fuse

-T6A10 (B)
+T6A10 (D)

 T6A11 (B)

-Which battery type is not rechargeable?
+Which of the following battery types is not rechargeable?

 B. Carbon-zinc